 Returning to his country in 1980, Erol Erdinç became conductor at the Ankara State Opera and Ballet Theater, where he included all the great ballet and opera works to his repertoire. İn 1983 he moved to the Istanbul State Symphony Orchestra as chief conductor and musical director.
 The orchestra gave about 64 performances a season, in response to strong public demand.

 Beside the regular concert season, Maestro Erdinç has taken the Istambul Symphony all over Turkey and they together have given many concerts in Europe as well.
 His ability to excel within the varied formats of opera, ballet and symphonic repertoire has led to an impressive number of international engagements.
-Widely acclaimed by critics, he has made guest appearances in France, Italy, Portugal, Spain, Belgium, Netherlands, Luxemburg, Poland, Hungary, Russia, Lithuania, Belarussia, Bulgaria, Czechoslovakia, Mexico and USA.
+Widely acclaimed by critics, he has made guest appearances in France, Italy, Portugal, Spain, Belgium, Netherlands, Luxemburg, Poland, Hungary, Russia, Lithuania, Belarussia, Bulgaria, Czechoslovakia, Estonia, China, Iran, Mexico and USA.
 He also earned recognition through tours of South America, as Argentina and specially Brazil, where he conducted all the major orchestras.

 As an educator he has taught at the Istambul University Conservatory, where he developed remarkable pedagogic work.
 After spending time at Bilkent University as Dean of the Music Faculty, Erol Erdinç moved on to be member of the board of the Ankara State Conservatory, which was founded by Paul Hindemith and continues to be a center of excellence in Turkey.
-There he created and leads the Hacettepe Symphony Orchestra, that has greatly contributed to the musical life of the city.
+There he created and lead the Hacettepe Symphony Orchestra, that has greatly contributed to the musical life of the city.
 Under his leadership, the orchestra has toured all over Europe.
 He was also invited as guest Professor to the Royal Conservatory of Brussels, the Fryderyk Chopin University of Music of Varsovia, the Porto State Music Faculty in Portugal and the Londrina Festival in Brazil.

 Erol Erdinç has served as a jury member several times in many prestigious international competitions, including the Canada International Music Competition and the Enescu Conductors Competition in Romania.
 Great communicator, at the beginning of his career he worked producing music on the television network.
 Years later, in 1991, he created his own TV show on TRT 2, the State Cultural Channel, where different aspects of music were approached.